thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 {% include images-gallery.html imageCollection="add-office-plan-1" %}

 Similarly, upload the Office B plan image to the Image gallery, and add a link to it for "Office B" asset as a server attribute.
-Use the [provided Office B plan image](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/office-b-plan.png){:target="_blank"}or your own.
+Use the [provided Office B plan image](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/office-b-plan.png){:target="_blank"} or your own.

 {% include images-gallery.html imageCollection="add-office-plan-2" %}